bcallister13/aws-bryportfolio/README.md

 The website was developed manually using Git, nano, and GitHub.
 Then deployed using AWS S3 static website hosting.

+To demonstrate cloud and serverless technologies, the site includes a visitor counter powered by AWS Lambda, DynamoDB, and JavaSCript.
+Each visit triggers a Lambda function that updates the current visitor count from a DynamoDB database.

 ## Technologies Used

 - HTML